CUBRID/cubrid-manual/en/sql/partition.rst

 Hash Partitioning
 =================

 Hash partitioning is a partitioning method which is used to distribute data across a specified number of partition.
 This partitioning method is useful when table data contains values for which ranges or lists would be meaningless (for example, a keywords table or an users table for which user_id is the most interesting value).
 If the values for the partitioning key are evenly distributed across the table data, hash-partitioning technique divides table data evenly between the defined partitions.
-For hash partitioning, :ref:`partition-pruning` can only be applied on equality predicates (e.g. predicates using **=** and :func:`IN` expressions), making hash partitioning useful only if most of the queries specify such a predicate for the partitioning key.
+For hash partitioning, :ref:`partition-pruning` can only be applied on equality predicates (e.g. predicates using **=** and :ref:`IN <in-expr>` expressions), making hash partitioning useful only if most of the queries specify such a predicate for the partitioning key.

 Tables can be partitioned by hash by using the **PARTITION BY HASH** clause in **CREATE** or **ALTER** statements::